npretli/npretli99log/README.md

 # npretli99log
-Documentation my workflow process for how to set up an ArcGIS Dashboard.
+Documentation of my workflow process for how to set up an ArcGIS Dashboard.